2.1. VIZ: Visualization

 • To select multiple features, hold down the shift key.

-• The selected features are highlighted in yellow.
+• Selected features are highlighted in yellow.

 ../../../../../_images/R2DAssetSelection.png